The Stages of 802.1X Authentication

 Cloud-Based RADIUS Authentication

 The proliferation of cloud computing and telecommuting has resulted in the transmission of sensitive passwords outside of corporate networks, where they are exposed to Over-the-Air attacks.
-This is why major companies like Microsoft and security organizations like CISA have advocated for a shift to certificate-based network authentication in place of passwords.
+The adoption of certificate-based network authentication over passwords has been recommended by prominent organizations such as Microsoft and CISA, due to its numerous benefits.

 Through our various cutting-edge capabilities, such as Azure multi-factor authentication, Intune automatic revocation, Windows Hello for Business login, and many more, integrating with SecureW2 expands the range of customization possibilities available to you.